SoftwareSecurityLab/TizenSecurity/Web/README.md

 ![ExpoSE ScreenShot](/Web/ExpoSE_results.png)

-Alternatively, it is possibel to run expose in terminal:
+Alternatively, it is possible to run expose in terminal:
 ```
 ./expose Tizex_analyze.js
 ```